PeterTh/perf-oriented-dev/exercises/sheet_10.md

 C) Extended Benchmarking
 ------------------------

-Extend the list benchmark setup with

-1) an option to allocate linked list elements in a random order
-2) a random access pattern (make sure to minimize the overhead of selecting the random locations!).
+Extend the list benchmark setup with an option to use a random access pattern (make sure to minimize the overhead of selecting the random locations, e.g. by precomputing them!).

-Evaluate how this change affects the performance of the two baselines (arrays and linked lists) as well as your new, more complex data structures.
+Evaluate and plot how this change affects the performance of the two baselines (arrays and linked lists) as well as your new, more complex data structures.

 Submission